sass/sass/proposal/module-system.md

 | ---------- | --------- |
 | `load-css` | sass:meta |

-Regardless of what configuration is used to load them, built-in modules will contain only the functions described above.
+Built-in modules will contain only the functions described above.
 They won't contain any other [members](#member), CSS, or extensions.
 New members may be added in the future, but CSS will not be added to existing modules.

 > ```scss
 > @use "sass:color";